Swordaac/quotus-technical-2024-06/README.md

 ## Introduction

-You will find an unstyled landing page in the `index.tsx` file.
+You will find an unstyled landing page in the `index.tsx` file using the `Chakra-UI` React library.
 The current setup includes a table, selectors, and charts as examples.
 These are implemented using `react-select`, `react-table`, and `chart.js` (with `react-chartjs-2`).
 The goal is to style this page and make it visually appealing.

 ## Creativity